Lowering cholesterol naturally: Science-backed tips & remedies

 Lowering Cholesterol Naturally

 Cholesterol production & elimination are affected by many factors.
 Certain Lifestyle modifications can aid in lowering cholesterol levels naturally in the blood.
-Let’s look at them one by one
+Let’s look at them one by one.

 Limiting fat food intake

 Numerous studies have proven that meals rich in saturated fats and trans fats can increase your cholesterol levels.
-Here are some smart ways lower your cholesterol naturally by selecting the right types of fats in your diet:
+Here are some smart ways to lower your cholesterol naturally by selecting the right types of fats in your diet:

 - Choose low-fat options wherever possible (especially milk & milk products).